 At CAMRT, she has taken on an increasing number of committees and workgroups as well.
 She has mastered the art of peer to peer mentorship, building mentoring relationships within the national network, the alliance of regulators, and the Atlanta MRT leadership accord.
 As an advocate, she has taken up many causes, and has been instrumental in having the CAMRT address mental health issues for its members.
 She is a leader and steward in her clinical role as well at the IWK in Halifax, actively involving herself in emerging technology projects, and was a key knowledge broker between her workplace and the provincial One Patient, One Record project.

 Early Professional Achievement Award

-The Early Professional Achievement Award, honouring a CAMRT member who, at an early stage in their career, has provided inspiration and leadership to their colleagues by acting as a role model of professionalism and/or volunteerism was presented to Steven Brown, RTT.
+Tyler Ferrish, RTNM, RTMR, was presented with the Early Professional Achievement Award, honouring a CAMRT member who, at an early stage in their career, inspires and leads their colleagues by acting as a role model.

 Awards of Excellence

 Award of Excellence – highest score on the 2018 CAMRT certification exam:

 - Minji Gil, RTR, RTMR (Magnetic Resonance Imaging)

 - Caitlin Gillan, RTT, FCAMRT; Nicole Harnett, RTT, ACT; Thomas Purdie; Brian Hodges

 - Paper: The Impact of Artificial Intelligence on Professional Practice: Considerations in the Literature